JingYang00/Copepod-gut-micorbes/README.md

 Department of Ocean Science, The Hong Kong University of Science and Technology, Hong Kong SAR, China

-alpha_beta_diversity.R showed the alpha diversity and beta diversity of copepod GMC, and the disimilarity of two copepods under different diets..

-asv_aa_at_all.R showed the changes of copepod GMC at ASV level in response to toxic algal diets.

 16s_relative_abundance.R showed copepod GMC composition based on 16s rDNA sequencing.

+alpha_beta_diversity.R showed the alpha diversity and beta diversity of copepod GMC, and the disimilarity of two copepods under different diets.

+distinct ASVs between two groups.R showed the significant changes of copepod GMC at ASV level in response to toxic algal diets.

 I am looking forward to consulting and discussing my codes with you all!